About the Flu

 Visit our symptom checker page to learn more about when to call 911, when to call your doctor and when to treat the flu at home.

 Children with chronic health conditions, like heart or lung disease, diabetes, asthma, a neurodevelopmental condition or a neuromuscular disorder can get very sick from the flu.
 If your child has a chronic health condition and has flu symptoms, call your child's doctor.
 Your child may need to be tested and treated for the flu.
 Your child should also get the seasonal flu vaccine.
+Learn more about flu and children with chronic health conditions.

 - Make sure that your child drinks plenty of fluids.